codingchili/excelastic/README.md

   "web_port": 0,                    // the port the web interface listens on "elastic_port": 9200,             // the port elasticsearch listens on
   "elastic_host": "localhost",      // address to elasticsearch
-  "authentication": false,          // sends an "Authentication" header if true.
+  "elastic_tls": false,             // set to true to use tls when indexing "authentication": false,          // sends an "Authentication" header if true.
   "basic": "username:password"      // if authentication is true this is used as basic authentication.
 }